Plan your Visit to Leonardo da Vinci’s The Last Supper

 4. Vivaticket's "pre-sale opening" announcement under the calendar is a bit confusing.
 Basically, this shows you that you cannot book too far in advance.
 For example, "13th February opening reservation for May and June" means that if you want to book The Last Supper tickets for May or June, you have to wait until February 13 before booking is even possible.

 5. Check the calendar for available dates and tickets.
 You can change months by clicking the > symbol on the calendar.
 Days with available The Last Supper tickets are highlighted in green.
 Click your desired day.
-(If there is no availability for your preferred day, it is worth checking back for the next few days to see if there are any cancellations.)
+(If there is no availability for your preferred day, it is worth checking back over the next few days to see if there are any cancellations.)

 6. When you click your desired day, a selection of available time slots opens up.
 Available times are also highlighted in green.
 To see how many The Last Supper tickets are available for that time slot, hover over the highlighted time with your cursor.
 Click your desired time slot.